cc-archive/sotc-2014/www/_source/report.md

 Like governments, philanthropic foundations also fund content with the public good in mind.
 We think foundations should strongly consider adding open license requirements to their grants.
 [We applaud the Hewlett Foundation for adopting an open policy](https://creativecommons.org/weblog/entry/43768) and hope to see its peers follow its lead.

-The policy is straightforward: it requires that content produced pursuant to a grant be made easily available to the public, on the grantee's website or otherwise, under the CC BY 4.0 license --- unless there is a good reason to use a different license.
+The policy is straightforward: it requires that content produced as part of a grant to be made easily available to the public, on the grantee's website or otherwise, under the CC BY 4.0 license --- unless there is a good reason to use a different license.

 In practice, the new policy means that nearly all of the extensive content produced with Hewlett funds –-- not only works specifically commissioned as open educational resources, but scholarly research, multimedia materials, videos, white papers, and more --- will be widely available for downstream re-use with only the condition that the creator is attributed.